robertdavidgraham/masscan/doc/masscan.8.markdown

   * `--hello-file[<port>] <filename>`: send the contents of the file once the TCP connection has been established with the given port.
 Requires that `--banners` also be set.
-Heuristics will be performed on the reponse in an attempt to discover what protocol, so HTTP responses will be parsed differently than other protocols.
+Heuristics will be performed on the response in an attempt to discover what protocol, so HTTP responses will be parsed differently than other protocols.